Home/Resources/Tariff Calculator

 Look up HTS codes, calculate Section 232 and Section 301 import duties, and estimate total landed cost for steel, aluminum, lumber, and other construction materials.

-Updated: April 2026 • Rates reflect current US tariff schedule
+Last updated · April 2026 · Rates reflect current US tariff schedule

-Steel & aluminum tariff rate under Section 232 from most trading partners
+Steel & aluminum tariff rate under Section 232 from most trading partners (raised from 25% in June 2025).

-U.S. Section 232, 2026
+U.S. Section 232 · 2026

 $340B+

-Annual US construction material imports affected by active tariff measures
+Annual US construction material imports affected by active tariff measures.

-USITC Trade Data, 2025
+USITC Trade Data · 2025

 97

-HTS classification chapters covering all imported goods into the United States
+HTS classification chapters covering all imported goods into the United States.

 US Harmonized Tariff Schedule